izzy-brown/Melbourne-Victory-FC-Scouting-Report/README.md

 This project demonstrates how data analytics can complement traditional scouting, improving decision-making and efficiency in football recruitment.

-'Recruitment.pdf' shows the full report
+'Recruitment.pdf' shows the full report.

-'Recruitment.Rmd' shows the rmd report
+'Recruitment.Rmd' shows the rmd report.

-'Recruitment Data.RData' shows the data used
+'Recruitment Data.RData' shows the data used.